artix41/blog/blog/_posts/2023-03-28-stabilizer-formalism-3.md

 As for classical error correction, the decoding problem for quantum codes can be expressed using parity-check matrices.
 However, there is an important subtlety compared to the classical case.
-Instinctively, we would like to express the decoding problem as follow:
+Instinctively, we would like to express the decoding problem as follows:

 $$
 \begin{aligned}